kylekrieg/Node-Red-Contesting-Dashboard/docs/DESCRIPTION.md

 SO2R - Single Op 2 Radio
 Multi-Op

+#### Contest Callsign
+Enter in the callsign used for the contest.

 #### Dashboard Rate
-You can choose rather if you want the main dashboard to have the radio Qs/Hr vs operator Qs/hr.
+You can choose if you want the main dashboard to have the radio Qs/Hr vs operator Qs/hr.

+---

-### Contest Callsign
+### Cluster Login Callsign
-You need to use the callsign that is for the contest.
+Enter in the callsign used to log into the cluster servers.

+---

 ### Online Scoreboard

 #### Contest Name
-To find the abbreviation for the contest online scoreboard head to https://contestonlinescore.com/settings/
+Enter in the Contest ID.
+To find the Contest ID for the current contest go to https://contestonlinescore.com/settings/ and look up the contest name and assoicated Contest ID.

+---

 ### Announcements

 #### Say Multi On/Off
+Toggle audio on or off for announcment of a multiplier.

 #### Great Circle Lines On/Off
+Toggle great circle lines to be drawn on/off on the main map.

 #### Lightning Info Enable
+Toggle lightning notification on/off.
+Togging off to on will connect to the lighting data stream.
+Be aware, this data stream is every lighting strike in the world and it bandwidth heavy on the Pi.
+Only enable in high bandwidth settings.
+Toggling on to off will restart Node Red.

+### Lightning Circle (KM)
+Move the slider for the dashboard to alert when lightning is detected wthin that distance.

+---

 ### Dashboard Upgrade